postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 > The string expression is inserted _as is_ without any validation or transformation.
 Always specify the full namespace of any declaration used in a text expression.

 >[!NOTE]
-> Instead of the traditional `StringBuilder`, you can use <xref:Caravela.Framework.Code.SyntaxBuilders.ExpressionBuilder> to build an expression.
+> Instead of the traditional `StringBuilder`, you can use <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> to build an expression.
 It offers convenient methods like `AppendLiteral`, `AppendTypeName` or `AppendExpression`.
 To add a statement to the generated code, use `StatementBuilder` to create the statement and then `meta.InsertStatement` from the template at the place where the statement should be inserted.

 ### Capturing run-time expressions into compile-time objects

-If you want to manipulate a run-time expression as a compile-time object, you can do it using the <xref:Caravela.Framework.Aspects.meta.DefineExpression%2A?text=meta.DefineExpression> method.
+If you want to manipulate a run-time expression as a compile-time object, you can do it using the <xref:Metalama.Framework.Aspects.meta.DefineExpression%2A?text=meta.DefineExpression> method.
 This allows you to have expressions that depend on compile-time conditions and control flows.
-The <xref:Caravela.Framework.Aspects.meta.DefineExpression%2A> method returns an <xref:Caravela.Framework.Code.IExpression>, the same interface returned by <xref:Caravela.Framework.Aspects.meta.ParseExpression%2A>.
-The <xref:Caravela.Framework.Code.IExpression> is a compile-time object that you can use anywhere in compile-time code.
-It exposes the run-time expression in the <xref:Caravela.Framework.Code.IExpression.Value> property.
+The <xref:Metalama.Framework.Aspects.meta.DefineExpression%2A> method returns an <xref:Metalama.Framework.Code.IExpression>, the same interface returned by <xref:Metalama.Framework.Aspects.meta.ParseExpression%2A>.
+The <xref:Metalama.Framework.Code.IExpression> is a compile-time object that you can use anywhere in compile-time code.
+It exposes the run-time expression in the <xref:Metalama.Framework.Code.IExpression.Value> property.

 The following example is taken from the clone aspect.
 It declares a local variable named `clone`, but the expression assigned to the variable depends on whether the `Clone` method is an override.